codewithzac/gtm-consent-for-cookieconsent/README.md

 Before publishing, test your configuration carefully to make sure everything works:
 - Check each of your tags for Advanced Settings > Consent Settings, to make sure that consent is configured appropriately
 - If you created the **Consent Update** trigger above, consider which tags need this added to their Triggering section, if any
+- If you created the **All Pages - Explicit Consent** trigger above, consider which tags need this added to their Triggering section, if any
 - Use GTM's Preview Mode to ensure that tags are being blocked / updated according to the user consent preferences and tag settings
 - Test as many different consent flows as possible: no consent set, consent choices set, consent choices updated